chris-yooo/capstone-chrat-reloaded/README.md

 # chRat-Reloaded

 ```
-chRat is an simplified Chat-App created with an fully java backend and react frontend.
+chRat is an simplified chat-app created with an fully java backend and react frontend.

-You can send messages, images and maybe in future files.
+You can send messages and maybe in future images and files.
 Chat with others, send private messages etc...
 ```